searles9/Web_Scrape_Cox_Jobs/README.md

     * the script requires that you send the email from a gmail account
     * google requires that you use an app password. here is info on setting up an app password for google: https://support.google.com/accounts/answer/185833?hl=en
 * update the ```site_url``` variable. go to the cox job site, do a search and grab the url
+* update the fiters, or remove them if you only want to see all of the jobs
 ### Quick usage
 Execute the ```main.py``` file to run the scraper (you need all files in the job_scraper folder to run this).
 ```